stephhazlitt/some-assembly-required/R/bc-sd61-popn/sd61_kids.md

 The School District 61 data shows a similar pattern to what we have already observed— population declines for all kid age groups through the 2000s.
-We see the recent increases, *and* the projected increases to come—for at least the next **15** years.
-I confess that while the animated plot is fun to make 🤓, rolling the kid age groups together and keeping things still really tells the
+We see the recent increases, *and* the projected increases to come—for at least the next **15** years\!
+I confess that while the animated plot is fun to make 🤓, rolling the kid age group populations together and keeping things still really tells the
 story:

 <img src="sd61_kids_files/figure-gfm/sd61-actual-plots-1.png" style="display: block; margin: auto;" />